 1. This holster holds my Citadel 1911 very snugly.
 Lots of folks have posted about how you need stiff leather for a good holster to hold the pistol snugly - the leather is certainly stiff, although as I said this is a n00b's perspective.
 It's certainly better than the last holster I used, which blew chunks.

 The pistol is certainly held securely.
-The lovely and snarky Mrs. Borepatch remarked that I'd have to stand on my head for it to fall out.
+I'd have to stand on my head for it to fall out.
 Using a three-point stance (to be able to keep it from sliding, I got pretty close.
 The 1911 didn't move.

 But now that I've done that test once, I don't feel the need to repeat it.
 Even unloaded, it seemed on the edge of "fooling around with guns", which is double-plus ungood and makes me nervous.